Moses of Mardin in Vienna

 Establishment of Pro Oriente, Salzburg

-Pro Oriente (link) established a branch in Salzburg.
-In 1988 the Syriac Orthodox church was officially recognised as a religious community in Austria.
-In 1989 Initiativer Christlicher Orient, (ICO), (link) was established as “Friends of Tur Abdin” in Linz, which has held its annual meetings in Salzburg since 1998.
+In 1985 Pro Oriente established a branch in Salzburg.
+In 1988 the Syriac Orthodox church was officially recognised in Austria.
+In 1989 Initiativer Christlicher Orient (ICO), was established as “Friends of Tur Abdin” in Linz, which holds its annual meetings in Salzburg.

 Syriac Theology in Salzburg

 Dr. Aho Shemunkasho begun working with Prof. Friedrich Reiterer on Ben Sira.
-In 2005 Prof. Dietmar W. Winkler became professor for ecclesiastical history and patristic studies, with a focus on oriental Christianity and with Dr. Aho Shemunkasho’s appointment as assistant professor in 2006, the vision for a dedicated study of Syriac theology came to Salzburg.
+In 2005 Prof. Dietmar W. Winkler became professor for ecclesiastical history and patristic studies, with a focus on oriental Christianity.
+A year later with Dr. Aho Shemunkasho’s appointment as assistant professor, the vision for a dedicated study of Syriac theology came to Salzburg.

 The project to establish Syriac studies was drafted in discussion with Mor Gregorias Yohanna Ibrahim, (Archbishop of Damascus) and Mor Polycarpus, Dr Augin Aydin, (Archbishop of the Netherlands), among others, and was presented to Patriarch Ignatius Zakka I who encouraged its development.